Power Potential ready to make a name for itself

-Power Potential, which will last for three years, focuses first on the South East – a complex and challenging region for us to operate.
+Power Potential which will last for three years, focuses first on the South East through our project partner UK Power Networks.
+This is a complex and challenging region for us to operate.
 Right now, it’s at the limit of its capacity for both exporting and importing power from the rest of the transmission system.

 It’s our belief that by connecting more distributed energy sources, we’ll be able to better manage the current constraints on the system, making it more stable and affordable to run, while creating new opportunities for distributed energy businesses.
 If successful, the new model could be introduced to 59 other regions, potentially saving an estimated £412m for UK consumers by 2050.